25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Apparently, this building stands on the grounds of a church dating back to 300 AD.
 It also happens to have an interesting legend about the martyring of Sant’Agnese.
 The legend is that when executioners stripped Sant’Agnese, her hair miraculously grew and covered her body.

-If I got a euro for every time I visited Piazza Navona, I would be a millionaire… just kidding… I’d probably be able to afford Prada sunglasses.
+If I got a euro for every time I visited Piazza Navona, I’d probably be able to afford Prada sunglasses.
 Why have I never visited?
 I always thought it was part of the Brazilian Embassy’s building and not accessible.

-This is easily one of my favorite hidden gems of Rome.
+This is easily one of my favorite hidden gems in Rome!

 Basilica of Santi Apostoli